edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 python local.py
 ```

-Check out the [terraform code](https://github.com/emergy-official/anomaly.parf.ai/blob/main/infrastructure/sdlc/staticWebsiteModule/sagemaker.tf) to configure the SageMaker endpoint or you can do it manually in the AWS Console.
+Check out the [terraform code](https://github.com/emergy-official/anomaly.parf.ai/blob/main/infrastructure/sdlc/staticWebsiteModule/sagemaker.tf) to configure the SageMaker endpoint, or you can do it manually in the AWS Console.

 The serverless inference is quite slow (12 sec per inference), you can speed this up this by increasing the RAM usage, switching to a provisionned endpoint, or using a real-time endpoint within AWS.
 However, these options will increase the cost.
 The actual setup cost $ 0.20 per 1,000 inferences, an affordable way for creating demos without impacting your wallet.